PaulTreanor/paultreanor.com/pages/promptmarker.md

 I'm reasonably happy with how PromptMarker solves these problems.

 ### How I use the app
 If I find myself typing some sort of pre-prompt context more than once, I'll save it to the sidebar.
-This is specifically pretty useful when for programming, I don't have to retype an explanation that I'm using `react`, `electron-store`, and `tailwindCSS` (for example) before asking it to write me a component - I can just click on the sidebar instead.
+This is specifically pretty useful when for programming, I don't have to retype an explanation that I'm using React, electron-store, and TailwindCSS (for example) before asking it to write me a component - I can just click on the sidebar instead.

 ### Links
 - [Download the app](https://paultreanor.gumroad.com/l/promptmarker)